JonKing93/DASH/gridfile/load.md

 ```matlab
 lon = [5 4 19];
 ```
-would load the fifth, then the fourth, then the nineteenth element along the longitude dimension.
+would load the fifth, then the fourth, and then the nineteenth element along the longitude dimension.

 <br>